 To delcare the major, you must submit a major declaration form, which requires signatures from your new major advisor and the chair of your major department.
 The form does not require the signature of your old advisor, but please notify him or her of your major declaration and offer thanks for the advising you have received.
 If you wish to retain your old advisor as an additional advisor after major declaration, fill out the bottom portion of the form and circle "Add a second advisor."

 Students who fail to declare a major by February of the sophomore year will receive an "advising hold" which will prevent them from registering for courses for the next semester until they have declared a major or have reached an understanding with the Associate Dean for Academic Advising Programs.

 All students must complete at least one major with a 2.0 major grade point average as a graduation requirement.

-Owing to its devotion to the breadth of the liberal arts, students are not allowed to take more than fourteen courses—just under half of their program—in one department.
+Owing to the value of breadth in a liberal arts education, students are not allowed to take more than fourteen courses—just under half of their program—in one department.

-This is a major that a student defines him- or herself.
-It must combine at least two programs or departments.
-Students who wish to pursue this option must write a Multi-Field proposal and submit it to the Academic Advising Committee for its approval.
+It also possible to design a major oneself, combining at least two programs or departments.
+Students who wish to pursue this option must write a multi-field major proposal and submit it to the Academic Advising Committee for its approval.
 Contact the Associate Dean for Academic Advising Programs for information on the procedures for pursuing this major option.

 Minors are not required but are offered by most departments and programs.
-These need to be declared by submitting a minor declaration form and students are advised to integrate a minor into their overall academic plan.
-They should not be added as an afterthought once several courses have been taken.
+These need to be declared by submitting a minor declaration form.
 Students with a single major may elect up to two minor fields; students with a double or combined major may elect one minor field.